M0REKZ/mac-gaming-guides/common/unity-porting.md

 In case you find a `Source` folder Inside, you downloaded a modern Unity version, otherwise go to [Preparing Unity Player (Old Unity versions)](#preparing-unity-player-old-unity-versions)

 Modern Unity Player is a little bit more complicated than the old ones, but actually you can get some games working, also, in case that the game is made on `Unity 2020.2 Alpha 21` or above, it *could run native on apple silicon*.
-(NOTE: due to at `2020.2 alpha 21` Apple Silicon support was very initial, you must expect a LOT of bugs, in that case you better try both Intel 64 Bits/Apple Silicon Players)
+(NOTE: due to at `2020.2 alpha 21` Apple Silicon support was very initial, you must expect a LOT of bugs, in that case you could better try both Intel 64 Bits/Apple Silicon Players)

 - Navigate to `Variations` Folder
 - Carefully observe folder names in that location, depending of Plugin architecture support or the early Apple Silicon Support, you can select one of these:
-    - You'll prefer `macos_x64_player_nondevelopment_mono` folder in case you are using an Intel Mac, or some of the plugins dont have Apple Silicon Support.
+    - You'll prefer `macos_x64_player_nondevelopment_mono` folder in case you are using an Intel Mac, or some of the plugins don't have Apple Silicon Support.
     - Otherwise, you would prefer `macos_arm64_player_nondevelopment_mono` for better perfomace on M1 Mac
     - The folder `macos_x64arm64_player_nondevelopment_mono` contains a Universal 2 Unity Player (for Intel and M1), may be useful in certain situations
     - NOTE: Folder names may vary at different Unity versions